evmts/tevm-monorepo/.changeset/five-candles-bathe.md

 "tevm": minor
 ---

-fixed eth_getLogs and eth_getFilterLogs interface to accept an array of topics
+Fixed eth_getLogs and eth_getFilterLogs interface to accept an array of topics